1. So what’s this Blaze business all about?

 29. And what about the prep work?

-In 2011, more than 1,000(!) volunteers helped Blaze by doing vital scooping and lighting work.
-Among the organization’s helping with the scooping and lighting this year are New York Life Insurance Company, Croton Cheer, Westchester and Putnam ARC, Another Step, Community Based Services, YAI, Rye Country Day School, Heart of the Hudson Girl Scouts, Stamford (Conn.)
-Girl Scouts and Boy Scouts, Historic Hudson Valley staff and volunteers from all of our sites, and many others who just like to pitch in!
-The New York Life Insurance Company and Rye Country Day School in particular deserve special mention this year for the outstanding job they are doing recruiting scores of volunteers.
+In 2012, more than 1,000(!) volunteers helped Blaze by doing vital scooping and lighting work.
+Among the organization’s helping with the scooping and lighting this year are New York Life Insurance Company, Westchester and Putnam ARC, Cerebral Palsy of Westchester, Another Step, Community Based Services, Rye Country Day School, Cardinal McClusky School, Heart of the Hudson Girl Scouts, Westchester/Putnam Boy Scout Council, Connecticut Girl Scout Council, Historic Hudson Valley staff and volunteers from all of our sites, and many others who just like to pitch in!

 30. This is a LOT of work!
 When exactly did the carving begin?